Become a member and help support the preservation of New England heritage.Learn More

 We accept applications year-round and require a minimum of eight hours per week.
 We have a limited number of positions and so we look for applicants who are a match for the research projects available and who will benefit most from this opportunity.

-Most internships are based at our Study Center at the Eustis Estate in Milton, Mass., with potential travel to our archives, collections facility, and various sites.
+For those who live in the New England area and wish to conduct their internship at a Historic New England site, our Study Center at the Eustis Estate in Milton, Mass. has dedicated office space for interns.
+There is also the opportunity for potential travel to our archives, collections facility, and various sites.

-We are currently only accepting applications from current or newly finished graduate students in the fields of public history, museum studies, American studies, American history, art history, art conservation, archival studies, library science, agricultural science, and related fields.
+We are currently only accepting applications from students enrolled in or newly graduated from a Master’s or P.h.D. program in the fields of public history, museum studies, American studies, American history, art history, art conservation, archival studies, library science, agricultural science, and related fields.

-If you do not meet these qualifications but are still interested in opportunities with Historic New England, please see our volunteer opportunities list above or visit our Employment page.
+If you do not meet these qualifications but are still interested in opportunities with Historic New England, please visit our Employment page.

 Internships are unpaid.
 However, we try to offer compensation in other forms.
 We will work with you to find a project that most supports your career and educational goals and can support you in building your resume.

-Career mentorship is also provided in the forms of resume and cover-letter writing help and advice on navigating the job market.
+Career mentorship is also provided through extensive professional development, including (but not limited to) resume and cover letter writing help, understanding the museum field, and advice on navigating the job market.

-To apply for an internship, please fill out our online application.
+To apply, please fill out our application here.

 Please send any questions to [email protected]